-Although Special Condition #1 requires that the project be redesigned to avoid all encroachment into Stevens Creek, it does not require a buffer around the creek.
+While the proposal includes revegetation of the realigned channel with native riparian species, a buffer around the creek is not proposed.
 Section 30231 of the Act requires that biological productivity and quality of coastal waters, and streams be protected from the adverse effects of new development through the control of runoff and the maintenance of "natural vegetation buffer areas".
 However, in this case, Stevens Creek at the subject site is not currently surrounded by natural vegetation that could serve as a buffer.
 Currently the site is surrounded by Academy Drive to the south and the existing office buildings and parking lots to the west.
 Stevens Creek is protected, however, by an approximately 6 foot-high chain-link fence that completely surrounds the open channel area to inhibit human intrusion and approximately 40 feet of stream banks on either side of Stevens Creek.
-Special Condition #1 requires that the fence remain around Stevens Creek in order to continue to protect the stream from human activities such as dumping of trash that could pollute the water course.
-In addition, Special Condition #1 requires a final landscape plan be submitted that restricts landscaping to drought-tolerant native or non-invasive vegetation such that downstream resources will not be adversely affected by the introduction of non-native or invasive species.
+Special Condition #1 requires that the fence remain around the realigned Stevens Creek in order to continue to protect the stream from human activities such as dumping of trash that could pollute the water course.
+In addition, Special Condition #1 requires a final landscape plan be submitted that restricts landscaping on the remainder of the site to drought-tolerant native or non-invasive vegetation such that downstream resources will not be adversely affected by the introduction of non-native or invasive species.

+Drainage and runoff from the proposed development site will be discharged into Stevens Creek.
 Although the Stevens Creek drainage channel is not a pristine natural creek, polluted runoff entering the channel from the proposed development site can harm vegetation growing within the open channel area onsite as well as downstream.
 In addition, Stevens Creek carries water to San Dieguito Lagoon and eventually into the Pacific Ocean.
 Polluted runoff entering the channel can have harmful effects on marine life downstream, and may pose a risk to human health which can result in beach closures, limiting public access and recreational opportunities if not controlled or managed properly.
 Therefore, in order to find the proposed development consistent with the water and marine resource policies of the Coastal Act, the Commission finds it necessary to require the incorporation of Best Management Practices designed to control the volume, velocity and pollutant load of stormwater leaving the developed site.
-Critical to the successful function of post-construction structural BMPs in removing pollutants in stormwater to the Maximum Extent Practicable (MEP), is the application of appropriate design standards for sizing BMPs.
+Critical to the successful function of post-construction structural BMPs in removing pollutants in stormwater is the application of appropriate design standards for sizing BMPs.
 The majority of runoff is generated from small storms because most storms are small.
 Additionally, storm water runoff typically conveys a disproportionate amount of pollutants in the initial period that runoff is generated during a storm event.
+Designing

-Designing BMPs for the small, more frequent storms, rather than for the large infrequent storms, results in improved BMP performance at lower cost.
+BMPs for the small, more frequent storms, rather than for the large infrequent storms, results in improved BMP performance at lower cost.

 The Commission finds that sizing post-construction structural BMPs to accommodate (infiltrate, filter or treat) the runoff from the 85th percentile storm runoff event, in this case, is equivalent to sizing BMPs based on the point of diminishing returns (i.e. the BMP capacity beyond which, insignificant increases in pollutants removal (and hence water quality protection) will occur, relative to the additional costs.
-Therefore, the

-Commission requires the selected post-construction structural BMPs be sized based on design criteria specified in Special Condition No. 2, and finds this will ensure the proposed development will be designed to minimize adverse impacts to coastal resources, in a manner consistent with the water and marine policies of the Coastal Act.
+Therefore, the Commission requires the selected post-construction structural BMPs be sized based on design criteria specified in Special Condition #2, and finds this will ensure the proposed development will be designed to minimize adverse impacts to coastal resources, in a manner consistent with the water and marine policies of the Coastal Act.